Tags

 Tied around the neck of yet another:

-A starving ornate articulate artist
+starving ornate articulate artist

 Suffering dreadfully from a disorderly OCD.

-The hot, thin broth he messily slurped
+t, thin broth he messily slurped

-Burned her bare back terribly
+ed her bare back terribly

 Yet all he could note was annoyance

-At his soup–soiled surrogate smock.
+At his soupsoiled surrogate smock.

 She, tender of heart (and love-struck-low on marbles),

-Cared only for his poor, ego-ridden soul: a fabrication . . .
+red only for his poor, ego-ridden soul: a fabrication . . .

 Of Cloud.